 Do you want a phoenix design that stands out?
 Look no further than a watercolor tattoo!
 This process is still a relatively new practice, but the stunning results are quickly proving why this style is becoming so popular.
 Your ink looks as though a painting has come to life on your skin, with vibrant colors blending into each other to create an eye-catching tattoo.
 The gradual shifts in shades are often formed without any outlines, but incorporating black ink will help the piece fade slower and retain its shape for longer.

 In Chinese mythology, two common and powerful symbols are the dragons and the phoenix.
-The combination of both in a tattoo is something to take note of; these mythical creatures represent a perfect balance.
+The combination of a phoenix with a dragon tattoo is something to take note of; these mythical creatures represent a perfect balance.
 It is also considered to be the union of husband and wife.
 The dragon represents the ying, and the phoenix is the yang; in this way, this concept of dualism is thought to symbolize a man and woman.

 A phoenix goes through cycles and can regenerate by bursting into flames and emerging from the ashes of its predecessor.
 It is for this reason that the bird is often associated with fire and the sun, serving as a symbol of renewal and rebirth.
 This concept is something that appeals to many women, especially if you have faced turmoil in your past and overcome it.
 In tattoo form, this can be represented with the mythical bird going up in flames, or rising from a fire.

 22. Harry Potter Phoenix Tattoo